Big things (Australia)

 The big things of Australia are large structures, some of which are novelty architecture and some sculptures.
 In Australia, big things have come to be seen as a uniquely Australian phenomenon, although they emerged at the same time as the so-called Roadside Giants (fibreglass sculptures of things) of the United States.

 These structures have become affectionately known landmarks scattered throughout the country.
-In 2022, there were just over 1,075 big things in Australia.
-There are big things in each state and some territories in continental Australia.
+As of 2022, there were 1,075 big things in Australia across all continental states and territories.